 hovering the mouse over the sections in the panel temporarily highlights them in the document window:

-The toolbar at the bottom of the Sections panel includes the following commands:
+The toolbar at the bottom of the "Sections" panel includes the following commands:

-|Insert section break||Displays a menu allowing to choose a type of section break which should be inserted to the current caret position in the document.
+|Insert section break||Displays a menu allowing to choose a type of section break which should be inserted at the current cursor position in the document.
 By inserting section breaks, you create new sections in the document.
-A new section is created with all the properties of the section which was current in the document before you clicked the Insert section break command.
+A new section is created with all the properties of the section which was current in the document before you clicked the "Insert section break" command.
 The only exception is the headers/footers: a newly created section initially has no own headers or footers.|

-|Delete section||Entirely removes the section highlighted in the Sections box so that the properties of other sections do not get affected.|
+|Delete section||Entirely removes the highlighted section.
+The properties of other sections don't get affected.|

 |Merge highlighted and previous section||Sections can be merged simply by removing the corresponding section breaks in the document.
-But it is recommended that you use these two commands of the Sections panel for merging neighboring sections.
-The Merge highlighted and previous section and Merge highlighted and next section commands not only delete the corresponding section break but also ensure that the resulting section will have all the required properties.
+But it is recommended that you use these two commands of the "Sections" panel for merging neighboring sections.
+The "Merge highlighted and previous section" and "Merge highlighted and next section" commands not only delete the corresponding section break but also ensure that the resulting section will have all the required properties.
 When a section is merged with the next or previous section through any of these two commands, it becomes and integral part of the target section and automatically uses its properties.|

 |Merge highlighted and next section|

-|Select section in the document window||The section highlighted in the Sections box, gets entirely selected in the document.
+|Select section in the document window||The section highlighted in the "Sections" panel, gets entirely selected in the document window.
 You can copy a selected section to the clipboard in order to insert it to another document or to another place of the active document.
 You can also format the selection in any desired way.|